Stanley Knowles: Political career

 Knowles joined the CCF in 1934, during the Great Depression, and ran unsuccessfully for election to the House of Commons of Canada in the 1935 in Winnipeg South Centre and 1940 federal elections in Springfield and for the Legislative Assembly of Manitoba in the 1941 provincial election.
 He was first elected to the House of Commons in a 1942 by-election in Winnipeg North Centre that was held on the death of former CCF leader J. S. Woodsworth.
 He became an expert on parliamentary procedure, and used his skills to humiliate the Liberal government of Louis St. Laurent during the 1956 Pipeline Debate.
 This helped contribute to the government's electoral defeat in the 1957 election.

 Progressive Conservative Party leader John Diefenbaker was so impressed by Knowles's skill that when he became prime minister as a result of that election, he asked Knowles to become Speaker of the House of Commons of Canada.
 Knowles declined.
-On April 3, 1957, Knowles noted that the reason only 37 of the 259 members of the House of Commons were present at the Chamber's night session was because those not present had accompanied their daughters to a controversial concert by US singer Elvis Presley, which resulted in a non quorum situation.
-The year after, in 1958, Knowles was narrowly defeated by John MacLean, his Tory challenger in 1957, in an election that almost wiped out the CCF.
+In 1958, Knowles was narrowly defeated by John MacLean, his Tory challenger in 1957, in an election that almost wiped out the CCF.
 His defeat in that election has been attributed both to the landslide victory won by Diefenbaker's Tories, and to the fact that Knowles spent much of the campaign travelling across Canada as a surrogate for ailing leader M.J.
 Coldwell rather than campaigning in his own riding.
 He subsequently went to work for the Canadian Labour Congress (CLC) as its executive vice-president, and worked with David Lewis to devise a strategy to create a new party that would bring the old CCF together with the labour movement by partnering the party with the CLC.
 This new party was launched as the New Democratic Party in 1961.
 Knowles ran as the new party's candidate for his old seat in the 1962 election, and won.
 He played a crucial role through minority governments of the 1960s and 1970s using the NDP's position holding the balance of power to persuade successive Liberal governments to introduce progressive measures.

 Knowles was also known for his refusal to partake in many of the financial perks and entitlements available to a Member of Parliament.
 For the entirety of his career in politics, he boarded with the family of Susan Mann when in Ottawa rather than purchasing a residence of his own.
 Mann herself later published a biography of Knowles, Stanley Knowles: The Man from Winnipeg North Centre, in 1982.

 In 1979, he became a member of the Queen's Privy Council for Canada on the advice of Prime Minister Joe Clark.